aragon/hack/docs/guides-agent-app.md

    <img width="800" src="/docs/assets/agent-guide/agent-2.png">
 </p>

-4. Sign the transaction and voila!
+4. Sign the transaction with your favourite [web3 provider](https://hack.aragon.org/docs/getting-started.html#web3-provider) and voila!
 That's all there is to it.
 When you click on the Voting app again you should see the vote has passed with a 100% Yes vote.

 <p align="center">
    <img width="800" src="/docs/assets/agent-guide/agent-3.png">